José María Heredia y Heredia: Childhood

-José María Heredia was born in Santiago de Cuba on December 31, 1803, to parents José Francisco Heredia Mieses and Mercedes Heredia Campuzano-Polanco natives of Santo Domingo.
+José María Heredia was born in Santiago de Cuba on December 31, 1803, to parents José Francisco Heredia Mieses and Mercedes Heredia Campuzano-Polanco, natives of Santo Domingo.
 As a young boy in Cuba, he learned how to read and write Latin and Greek and translated famous works such as Homer, Horace, and other classical authors and texts.
 He spent the majority of his upbringing in Santo Domingo for his family moved there when he was still a small child.
 His father was appointed Magistrate at the Court of Caracas, and the family moved to Venezuela because of his job.

-Middle Years
+Middle years

 He returned to Cuba from Venezuela in 1818 and then registered at the University of Havana at the young age of 14.
 He did not stay at the University of Havana long; he continued his career the following year in Mexico.
 The death of his father, José Francisco Heredia, in 1820 caused his son José María to return to Cuba the following year from Mexico.

 Heredia in the United States

 Heredia's time in the United States lasted from December 4, 1823, until August 22, 1825.
 The reason his time living in the United States was cut short was because he was extended a personal invitation from Guadalupe Victoria, the president of Mexico at the time, for a permanent residency in Mexico.
 As a "youth of twenty with an abhorrence for English," he traveled between cities: Boston, New York, New Haven, Philadelphia.
-Whilst in these cities, he lived in boarding homes with fellow Cuban exiles or tourists.
+While in these cities, he lived in boarding homes with fellow Cuban exiles or tourists.
 Among the Cubans Heredia encountered, they were "restless to leave the United States for any Spanish-speaking territory not under Spanish Rule."
 Even though he did not manage to pierce the literary spheres of North America (at the time), his two years spent in exile in the United States are increasingly critical with regard to his major works.
 His love for liberty grew as he discovered in his travels here the rewarding activity of free men; as he learned to read in English and imitate the prose of his US-American literary counterparts.
 Also, the nature found throughout North America, especially Niagara Falls, played a huge role in his most influential and famous works.
 His time spent in exile in the United States aided in forming a community of readers that also experienced the same thing.